Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Training custom models to recognize all fields and values found in your custom forms.
 A `CustomFormModel` is returned indicating the form types the model will recognize, and the fields it will extract for each form type.
 See the [service's documents][fr-train-without-labels] for a more detailed explanation.
 - Training custom models to recognize specific fields and values you specify by labeling your custom forms.
 A `CustomFormModel` is returned indicating the fields the model will extract, as well as the estimated accuracy for each field.
 See the [service's documents][fr-train-with-labels] for a more detailed explanation.
 - Managing models created in your account.
-- Copying a model from one Form Recognizer resource to another.
+- Copying a custom model from one Form Recognizer resource to another.

 Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr-labeling-tool].